 Together with his general commercial property litigation work such as 1954 Act lease renewals, forfeiture and dilapidations, Greg is an expert in the casual dining industry and works with large national restaurant chains and landlords in the sector.
-This has included specialist advice to retail and leisure landlords relating to the effect of the Coronavirus Act 2020 on rental income and enforcement, and negotiating and drafting rent variations across large portfolios.
-His advice also includes property development issues such as conditional contracts, rights to light and retention of deposits.
+His advice also includes property development issues such as conditional contracts, rights to light, and retention of deposits.

-In relation to residential property, Greg assists with landlord and tenant issues, high-value land disputes, rights of way, adverse possession, residential possessions and professional negligence claims against property professionals.
+In relation to residential property, Greg assists with landlord and tenant issues, high-value land disputes, and residential possessions including high-value mortgage possession claims.

 Greg uses alternative dispute resolution wherever possible to resolve cases and has extensive mediation experience.

 Greg is a qualified solicitor-advocate with Higher Rights of Audience (civil), with rights of audience in the High Court, Court of Appeal and the Supreme Court.

 - Forfeiture, rent recovery and other enforcement methods